Synonyms and other taxonomic changes

 (Fabricius), from Greek meaning "dry, parched."
 Also, in Greek mythology, the child of Phineus and Cleopatra.
 (1)

 .
-Scholtens and Solis overlooked at least four species in their checklist, bringing the total number of species up to at least 865.
+Scholtens and Solis overlooked at least five species in their checklist, bringing the total number of species up to at least 865.

 About 11,630 described species in 15 subfamilies in the world.

 Proboscis with scales at base; tympanal organs (ears) at base of abdomen ventrally and 'opened' anteriomedially (visible in anteriorly-angled lateral view).

 with info on subfamilies here (3)

 In or on terrestrial or aquatic vegetation; one group lives only in nests of arboreal ants.

 Larvae are stem borers, root feeders, leaf tiers, and leaf miners.

 Solis, M. Alma (2007) Phylogenetic studies and modern classification of the Pyraloidea (Lepidoptera)

 Pyraloidea, the third largest superfamily of the Lepidoptera, is comprised of two families - Pyralidae and Crambidae.
 The history of families previously placed in the Pyraloidea is discussed.
 The group now includes about 16,000 species worldwide.
 Morphologically, the superfamily is defined by a basally scaled proboscis and the presence of abdominal tympanal organs.
 The larvae of many species are economically important pests of crops (e. g.: sugarcane, corn, rice), and stored products such as seeds and grains.
 Currently 22 subfamilies comprise the Pyraloidea; only the 19 subfamilies that occur in the Western Hemisphere are discussed.
 There is a paucity of recent research using cladistic methods and phylogenetic analyses across all taxa.